aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/shapes-in-charts/_index.md

 ---

 {{% alert color="primary" %}}
-Sometimes you need to insert drawing objects like labels, text boxes, pictures and so on into a chart.
+Sometimes you need to insert drawing objects like labels, text boxes, pictures, and so on into a chart.
 Aspose.Cells can add the controls to a chart at runtime.
 {{% /alert %}}

 ## **Adding Label Control to the Chart**